amartincolby/Rust-Quick-Guide/README.md

         }
     }

-    /* Even though the above function returns one of two things that both have the ToString trait, the hidden type of the function must be one or the other, &str or i32, it cannot be both. */
+    /* Even though the above function returns one of two things that both have the ToString trait, the hidden type of the function must be one or the other, &str or i32, it cannot be both.

+    Unlike anonymous types with un-typed parameters, calling a function with an opaque parameter type does not harden its hidden type.
+For example, the above specific_function() accepts an argument that implements ToString, so an integer would work.
+If specific_function() is called with an integer, it can still be called later with a &str. */

     /*----------------------------------------------
     * Smart Pointers
     *-----------------------------------------------
     */

     /* Pointers are obviously a memory address at which data can be found.
     Rust's most common pointer is the reference, denoted by the ampersand.
 But Rust also has "smart" pointers, which are semantic structures that contain